 All these lessons approach what the Feldenkrais community calls "dynamic sitting" in different ways, emphasizing different types of awareness and movement.

-For optional introductory info, read Nick's About Dynamic Sitting post, or the expanded version he wrote for the Feldenkrais Guild of North America's website as Building Better Sitting Habits, Even in Your Car.
+For optional introductory info, read Nick's About Dynamic Sitting post, or the expanded version he wrote for the Feldenkrais Guild of North America's website called Building Better Sitting Habits, Even in Your Car.

 Descriptions of each lesson below give you a sense of its aim, though everyone's learning process is unique and you may find other benefits.